Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 ![Animated example of a ZUI table shrinking to mobile width to showcase an unresponsive topbar where the elements collide.](/images/zui-table-topbar-unresponsive-example.gif)

-Notice how the search bar in the topbar is shrinks to obscure the placeholder text.
+Notice how the search bar in the topbar shrinks to obscure the placeholder text.
+That is undesirable.

 #### Responsive table topbar